 Electricity in Ireland is NOT automatically cheaper for everyone at night or at off-peak times.

-- On a Smart Tariff – the rates for night time electricity and off-peak times will be lower than the rates during the day.
-But the daytime unit rates will be more expensive than the standard tariff rates.
+• On a Smart Tariff – the rates for electricity at night time and off-peak times will be lower than the rates during the day.
+However, the daytime unit rates will be more expensive than the standard tariff rates.

-- On Smart Tariffs – the Peak rates between 5pm and 7pm will be even more expensive than the daytime rates.
+• On Smart Tariffs – the Peak rates between 5pm and 7pm will be even more expensive than the normal daytime rates.

-- You will only save money on a smart tariff if you switch some of your daytime electricity usage to the hours between 11pm to 8am.
+• You will only save money on a smart tariff if you switch some of your daytime electricity usage to the hours between 11pm and 8am.

 Night Saver Electricity Rates